 If you are going to buy a drone with built-in screen on the controller, this article is for you.

 Top 5 Drones with screen on controller

-The below list is updated on 23rd November 2021 so you can be sure to get the most up to date information of available drone with built in screen on their controllers.
+The below list is updated in November 2022, so you can be sure to get the most up-to-date information on available drones with built-in screens on their controllers.

-Here is a quick list before we go into details of each:
+Here is a quick list before we go into the details of each:

 - DJI Smart Remote + Any Compatible Drone

 - Phantom 4 Pro Plus V2.0

 - Autel Evo 2